MEZ901/InfoDev/README.md

 ```bash
 npm run dev
 ```
-## Running the migration
-to run migration from Prisma use the following command line:
-``
-prisma migrate dev
-``
-after running the command Prisma will ask you to name the folder where your migration will be stored, better name it like your project. if you make a modification in your Prisma code and you want to update use the following command line `` prisma db push
-``

 > **PS:** You have two options to access the application:
 >   1. **Browser-Sync Version (Auto-Refresh):**